10 Things to do in Bishkek

 State Museum of Fine Arts

 This museum houses collections of Kyrgyz fine arts and traditional crafts, including felt works, carpets, and more.
-There are also touring local and international rotating exhibits brought in to the museum as well.
-Admission is 100 KGS.
+There are also touring local and international rotating exhibits brought into the museum as well.

 Frunze House Museum